miguelmartens/flint3-kpn-ftth-guide/README.md

 - ✅ IPTV working on dedicated Port 4
 - ✅ Complete firewall and DHCP configuration

-Your KPN fiber setup is now complete and ready for both internet and IPTV services.
+Your KPN FTTH setup is now complete and ready for both internet and IPTV services.
 The configuration provides optimal performance, security, and reliability for your network.

 ### Optional Next Steps